ljohnston/vim/README.md

 Unfortunately, on OS X, neither Chrome or Firefox offer extensive key mapping capabilities.
-As a result, I tend to prefer alternative browsers that _do_ support cutome key mappings (and Surfingkeys).
+As a result, I tend to prefer alternative browsers that _do_ support custome key mappings (and Surfingkeys).
 For a while, this was Opera, but recent releases have really hosed up Surfingkeys behavior.
 Vivaldi to the rescue... it supports all kinds of custom key mappings.
 Refer to comments in .surfingkeysrc for key mapping details.